Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Tips For Protecting Your Online Privacy While Browsing

 So, you might as well find a way to get your connection secured.
-Here are a few of the most common methods to try.
+Here are a few of the most common methods.

 Use A Secure VPN And Antivirus Solution

 Investing in a VPN and antivirus software is a great way to protect yourself.
 VPNs encrypt the data you send and receive online, making it impossible for hackers to access and make sense of it.
-They also hide your IP address, which keeps you anonymous while you browse and won't allow any third parties to find out your location.
+They also hide your IP address, which enhances your privacy while you surf the Web and won't allow any third parties to find out your location.

 Create Strong Passwords And Set Up Two-Factor Authentication

-Obviously, "password" isn't a strong password.
-The password "strongpassword" is also not ideal.
-Strong passwords are complicated to figure out.
-The longer and more nonsensical the password, the better.
-Make sure you include uppercase and lowercase letters, symbols and numbers, and leave out obvious words like your name or dog's name.
+Obviously, "password" isn't a strong password — "strongpassword" isn't ideal either.
+Strong passwords should be complicated to figure out, so the longer and more nonsensical they are, the better.
+Make sure to include uppercase and lowercase letters, symbols and numbers, and leave out obvious words like your name or dog's name.

-Two-factor authentication can also help.
-This method uses two different ways to prove that it's you trying to log into an account or app.
-You could enter a password, receive a code via text or email, use a fingerprint or something else that only you can provide.
-Two-factor authentication might be a little inconvenient for you, but it will be extremely inconvenient for whoever is trying to hack your information.
+Two-factor authentication (2FA) uses two different methods to prove that it's really you trying to log into an account or app.
+In addition to inputting your password, you might choose to receive a code via text or use a fingerprint to verify your identity.
+Two-factor authentication might be a little inconvenient, but it's extremely inconvenient for anyone trying to steal your information.

 Keep Your Operating System Up To Date